JeffreyBytes/TributeCards/README.md

 Place the required asset files inside the `assets/` folder.

 #### Where to Get the Assets?
-The game assets **are not included in this repository** due to legal reasons.
+This repository **does not include any ESO game assets** due to legal reasons.

-To generate the cards, you will need:
+To generate the cards, you will need **one of the following**:
-- ESO game files (Tales of Tribute assets)

-OR
+- **ESO Game Files** – Extracted Tales of Tribute assets from *The Elder Scrolls Online*.

-- Custom art assets that match the official dimensions
+- **Custom Artwork** – Your own images that match the official card dimensions.

-🔹 **I will not provide direct links or instructions**, but a quick search for ESO modding tools should help.
+⚠️ **Important:** I will not provide direct links or instructions for extracting ESO assets.
+However, experienced modders may find tools available through community resources.

 ---